 - check Dorset's Local Offer for information on support for children with special educational needs and disabilities

 You may have to complete an additional form if you want to apply to religious schools.
-This is an extra form which should be sent to the schools themselves, unless stated differently, and is not instead of the application form.
+This is an extra form which should be sent to the schools themselves, unless stated differently, and is not instead of an application form.

 For other year groups you should make an in year application.

 Apply for a school place

 List up to 3 schools in order of preference.
-One of these schools should be your catchment school.
+One of these schools should be your catchment school, if there is one.
 You'll receive a confirmation email once you've submitted your application.

 If you can't apply online, fill in and return a paper application form, this should be posted by the closing date, make sure you include proof of posting:

 Make changes to your submitted application

 If you want to make changes to your submitted application, you need to complete a change of preference form:

-We review applications based on the information you give in your application.
+We process applications based on the information you give in your application.
 This means if you change your address after 15 January, we'll process your application using the address you were living at on the closing date.

 How we tell you about an offer of a school place

-We send out offers for all on-time applications for a primary or infant school place by first class post on 16 April.
+We send out offers for all on-time applications for children starting school for the first time by first class post on 16 April.
 If you have applied online we're also send you an email.

 - tell you about your transport entitlement by letter only, not over the phone

 - send information by email if you applied using a paper form

 - discuss details with anyone not specified on the application form

 What to do when you have a school place offer

-- decline the place offered and give us the reason why
+- decline the place offered, you must give us the reason why

 - ask for your child to go on a waiting list